bmaher74/quant_at/data/README.md

 db.futures.find( {"_id.sym": "AMZN", "_id.dt": 20070101 } ).limit(1).explain()
 ```

+This should say something about BTrees, and indicate the table is not
+fully scanned, if the index is not there.

 Drop database

 ```
 use findb
 db.dropDatabase()
 ```

-This should say something about BTrees, and indicate the table is not
-fully scanned.

 [1]: https://github.com/burakbayramli/kod/tree/master/dand